mpneuried/aws-s3-form/README.md

 * `options` : *( `Object` optional )*: Options to change the configured behavior
 * `options.acl` : *( `String` optional; default = `config.acl` )*: Change the configured standard `acl` type.
 Only `public-read` and `authenticated-read` are allowed
 * `options.keyPrefix` : *( `String` optional; default = `config.keyPrefix` )*: Change the configured standard `keyPrefix` type.
 Details see config object description.
+* `options.contentType` : *( `String|Boolean` optional; )*:  Option to set the content type of the uploaded file.
+This could be a string with a fixed mime or a boolean to decide if the mime will be guessed by the filename.
+* `options.customConditions` : *( `Array` optional; )*: Option to set s3 upload conditions.
+For details see http://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-HTTPPOSTConstructPolicy.html
 * `options.redirectUrlTemplate` : *( `String` optional; default = `config.redirectUrlTemplate` )*: Change the configured standard `redirectUrlTemplate` type.
 Details see config object description.
 * `options.successActionStatus` : *( `String|Number` optional; default = `config.successActionStatus` )*: Change the configured standard `successActionStatus` type.
 Details see config object description.
 * `options.policyExpiration` : *( `Date|Number` optional; default = `config.policyExpiration` )*: Change the configured standard `policyExpiration` type.
 Details see config object description.